amandabedard/draftSculptor/README.md

 # draftSculptor
-python script for turning an essay outline into a rough draft
+Turn your essay outline into a rough draft!